syncfusion-content/uwp-docs/uwp/Calendar/Customize-Display.md

 ## Customize Day Name Display Mode

-Day names in SfCalendar can be set to either abbreviated or full names using `DayNameDisplayMode` property.
+Day names in SfCalendar can be set to either abbreviated or full names using the `DayNameDisplayMode` property.

 {% tabs %}